What affects plasmapheresis cost, how the procedure works step by step, what safety checks matter and what to ask before booking.

 - Plasmapheresis: a general term for any procedure that separates plasma from blood.
 This includes plasma donation as well as therapeutic exchange.

-- Therapeutic plasma exchange (TPE): a procedure where diseased or toxin-laden plasma is removed and replaced with albumin or fresh donor plasma.
+- Therapeutic plasma exchange (TPE): a procedure where plasma containing pathogenic or clinically relevant circulating factors is removed and replaced with albumin or compatible donor plasma.

 - Membrane plasmafiltration: a variant that uses filters with specific pore sizes to retain large molecules (inflammatory proteins, autoantibodies, immune complexes) and return filtered plasma to the patient.